2023 Most Popular Allied Health Services Associate Degree Trade Schools in South Carolina

 After completing their Associate Degree, medical assisting graduates from MTC carry an average student debt load of $11,793.

-Trident Technical College landed the #6 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
-Located in the city of Charleston, Trident Technical College is a public college with a large student population.
+With a ranking of #6, Trident Technical College did quite well on this year’s most popular schools for allied health & medical assisting services students working on their associate degree.
+Located in the midsize city of Charleston, Trident Technical College is a public college with a fairly large student population.

 Women make up 74% of the medical assisting majors at the school.

-Full Allied Health & Medical Assisting Services at Trident Technical College Report
+Read full report on Allied Health & Medical Assisting Services at Trident Technical College

-Full Allied Health & Medical Assisting Services at Southeastern College - Columbia Report
+Read full report on Allied Health & Medical Assisting Services at Southeastern College - Columbia

 Women make up 75% of the medical assisting majors at the school.

-Technical College of the Lowcountry landed the #10 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
-TCL is a small public school located in the town of Beaufort.
+Technical College of the Lowcountry did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
+It came in at #10 on the list.
+TCL is a small public school located in the distant town of Beaufort.

 Of the 22 students majoring in medical assisting at TCL, 41% are male and 59% are female.